 Piece of cake so far, yeah?

-However, given this, it’s highly unlikely (scratch that – impossible) that your entire population of users will continue to send out invites during every cycle.
+Likewise, it’s highly unlikely (scratch that – impossible) that your entire population of users will continue to send out invites during every cycle.
 Bank on seeing a quick spike when users initially see viral value, and then a dramatic drop to a slow trickle after that.

-This is a compounding, exponential process that’s as rare and difficult to achieve as it is lucrative and powerful – but a substantial viral education will give you a massive edge in the probability of reaching it.
+This is a compounding, exponential process that’s as rare and difficult to achieve as it is lucrative and powerful.
+Call it the “Holy Grail of Viral Marketing.”

 Latest posts by Travis Steffen (see all)